Is Keto Healthy? Our Registered Dietitian Explains.By Stephanie E - Jenny Craig Reviewed by Briana Rodriquez, R.D. Science-Backed

 “Balance is key,” Rodriquez says.
 “Don’t let a strict diet or food fad keep you from reaching your weight loss goals in a healthy way.”

 Stephanie Eng-Aponte is a copywriter for Jenny Craig, based in Carlsbad, CA. Stephanie has focused on writing within the health and wellness space for the last several years, but has dabbled in the tech and environmental industries.
 Stephanie employs a “eat first, write later” approach to food blogging and enjoys the occasional Oxford comma.
-Outside of writing, you can find Stephanie photographing a muttley crew of rescue pups, brewing kombucha, or exploring San Diego.
+Outside of writing, you can find them photographing a muttley crew of rescue pups, brewing kombucha, or exploring San Diego.

 Favorite healthy snack: Green apple slices with sunflower butter